 Normal course load in undergraduate and master's 8 week programs is considered a maximum of 6 semester hours and 3 semester hours for the DBA program.
-The Academic Advisor must approve all course loads over normal course load.
-Students requesting to exceed normal course load must submit the Course Load Waiver form and meet the following requirements:
+The Academic Advisor

-- · All official documents/transcripts must be on file at CSU - Must have completed at least 12 semester hours at CSU in current degree program - · Must have an established GPA of 3.0 or higher - · Must maintain reasonable academic progress - Read and understand the CSU probation, suspension, and dismissal policies
+- Must have completed at least 12 semester hours at CSU in current degree program - Must have a minimum established GPA of 3.0 - Must maintain reasonable academic progress - Read and understand the CSU probation, suspension, and dismissal policies

-The waiver is granted on a term-by-term basis and students are expected to meet the above requirements for each waiver request to be approved.
+The waiver is granted on a term-by-term basis and students are expected to meet the above requirements for each waiver approval.
 A student may not take courses in overlapping terms.
 Course grade reports will be issued at the end of the term.